 How do you manage and troubleshoot a SQL Server if you don't any access to it at all?
 You can't.
 Even if you have full administrative rights on the server or even in the entire IT network, you cannot connect to the SQL Server if you don't have valid credentials with sysadmin rights.

 Unless...... it is a very very old SQL Server version, like SQL Server 7 or older.
-Back then SQL Server would automatically add the local administrators as sysdba during the installation.
-You could go back and remove that access, but I don't think most people did.
-But back then there was even a bigger security issue with SQL Server, blank password for almighty sa user by default!!!!!
+Back then SQL Server would automatically add the local administrators (BUILTIN\Administrators) as sysdba during the installation.
+You could go back and remove that access, but I don't think most people bothered.
+But back then there was even a bigger security issue with SQL Server, blank password for the almighty sa user by default!!!!!

 Fortunately those dark days are long gone, SQL Server has come a very long way since then and so have we, in our mindsets regarding the security.